ondevro/annu/README.md

-This web app is scraping data dynamic for annu.com from all pages, one by one, and once in a while a captha will be need to submited to continue saving data from the rest of the pages in excel file format.
+This web app is scraping data dynamically with javascript XMLHttpRequest for annu.com from all pages, one by one, and once in a while a captha will be need to submited to continue saving data from the rest of the pages in excel file format.